Skip to content

 A collection of emerging patterns, techniques, and methodologies in AI-assisted software development.
 These approaches represent evolving best practices from the community.

-A technique for running AI coding agents in continuous loops where the AI iterates on its own output repeatedly until tests pass and the code compiles.
-Uses “stop hooks” to prevent premature exit, forcing the AI to refine its work through multiple passes instead of attempting perfection on the first try.
+An AI loop technique for running coding agents in continuous loops where the AI iterates on its own output repeatedly until tests pass and the code compiles.
+This approach uses “stop hooks” to prevent premature exit, forcing the AI to refine its work through multiple passes instead of attempting perfection on the first try.

 Key characteristics: